Rosie Jimenez

-Rosie Jimenez (August 5, 1950 – October 3, 1977), also known as Rosaura Jimenez, is the first woman known to have died in the United States due to an unsafe abortion after the Hyde Amendment was passed, which, in 1977, cut off Medicaid funding for safe medically-supervised abortions.
+Rosie Jimenez (August 5, 1950 – October 3, 1977), also known as Rosaura Jimenez, is the first woman known to have died in the United States due to an unsafe abortion after the Hyde Amendment was passed.
+The 1977 Amendment cut off Medicaid funding for safe medically-supervised abortions.
 Unable to afford a safe and legal abortion at a clinic, Jimenez sought out a cheaper and unsafe abortion.
 She died at age 27 from an infection in McAllen, Texas.
-At the time, she was a student who would have earned a teaching credential in six months, as well as the single mother of a five-year-old daughter.
+At the time, she was a student who would have earned a teaching credential in six months, as well as the single mother of a four-year-old daughter.